Skip to Content

 You have three options when it comes to getting wheels in New Zealand; a car, a campervan, or a motorhome.
 Here’s what you need to know about each and where to get them:

-A road trip from Queenstown to Lake Tekapo should be added to every New Zealand itinerary.
+If I were to design the ultimate New Zealand holiday, then a road trip from Queenstown to Lake Tekapo would be part of it!
 Whether you stop at just a few or all of the above stops, it’s certain to be a road trip to remember.

 Michele